danielendeg/nugetpackageupdate/specs/SQL/SQL-Server-Data-Provider-in-OSS.md

       )
 ```

 The other approach would be to generate a table for each combination of parameter types in composite across all search parameters, in effect denormalizing the composite search parameter storage.
-In the base STU3 model, this would require tables for Reference+Token, Token+Token, Date+Token, Quantity+Token, String+Token, and Number+Number+Token.
-And of course, when we support extensions, that set could grow.
+In the base STU3 model, this would require tables for:

+- Reference$Token
+- Token$Token
+- Token$Date
+- Token$Quantity
+- Token$String
+- Token$Number$Number.

 The query for the same search as before would now look something like this: